glitchassassin/lackey/README.md

 This library is currently under development, and may have some bugs.
 Check the Issues list to find features/bugs you can help with!

+As of version 0.7.4, Python 2 has been deprecated, so support is not an active priority.

 ## Build Instructions ##

 To build the wheel from source, `cd` to the project directory and run: